eps1lon/types-react-codemod/README.md

 This codemod combines all codemods for React 18 types.
 You can interactively pick the codemods included.
-By default, we the codemods that are definitely required to upgrade to `@types/react@^18.0.0` are selected.
+By default, the codemods that are definitely required to upgrade to `@types/react@^18.0.0` are selected.
 The other codemods may or may not be required.
 You should select all and audit the changed files regardless.